mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 sidebar_position: 10
 ---

-# Run a mediator server
+# Run a minder server

-Mediator is platform, comprising of a controlplane, a CLI, a database and an identity provider.
+Minder is platform, comprising of a controlplane, a CLI, a database and an identity provider.

 The control plane runs two endpoints, a gRPC endpoint and a HTTP endpoint.

-Mediator is controlled and managed via the CLI application `medic`.
+Minder is controlled and managed via the CLI application `minder`.

 PostgreSQL is used as the database.